mdefez/Precipitation_Dowscaling/README.md

 Both datasets will be used as input & target :
 - The target will be the data as itself
 - The input will be the spatially & temporally downsampled data (by two adjustable factors).
-It is also possible to spatially blur the data through different filters

 None of the data is stored in this repository, please specify the data path in the corresponding lines.
+The Coméphore dataset is in open access on Data.gouv.fr

-This repository includes two main folders, one for each dataset.
-Please keep in mind the preprocessing is mostly done on Coméphore, thus the CPC folder might not be up to date.
+This repository includes three main folders, one for each dataset and the last one stores the topography of both areas.
+For the moment most of the work is done on Coméphore, the CPC folder might not be up to date.

-Each folder includes a "Simple baseline" for each target dataset, where are implemented two shallow models (bicubic interpolation & kNN).
-To run those models, compute different metrics and plot relevant figures, one can run the "main.py". <br>
-Relevant results are stored in the folder Images, where each subfolder correspond to a timestamp. <br>
+The UNet folder stores many python files but one should run the CV.py and change the features inside of it to run different models (baselines, UNet with/without attention) with different parameters <br>